Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

 We present results on category-specific datasets in Figure \ref{fig:category_no_reason}, showing the performance of six models in the no-reasoning setting.
 Complete results across all models and settings are provided in the Appendix \ref{sec:app:category}.
 Overall, the results show that models perform better in understanding political, social, and ethical values, achieving performance that is better than or comparable to the random setting.
 However, they perform worse in the religious values domain across both tasks.
-Specifically, while models show stronger performance in attitude detection on the political dataset, they perform better in value selection on the ethical dataset.
+While models show stronger performance in attitude detection on the political dataset, they perform better in value selection on the ethical dataset.
 This suggests that it is easier for models to infer people's political stances but more challenging for them to identify the specific topics being discussed in political contexts.
 In contrast, in the ethics domain, models find it easier to identify the main topics being discussed.
-For value extraction, overall, models perform better on category-specific results except for deepseek-V3, as they only need to cover a single topic, making value extraction easier.
-Similarly, models performed worse in extracting religious values.
+For value extraction, overall, models perform better on category-specific results except for Deepseek-V3, as they only need to cover a single topic.